-- 7.6 (1) The Registrar shall cause a verbatim record to be made of every hearing in the official language. - (2) The verbatim record of the proceedings may consist of an electronic audio recording or a transcript made from such a recording or from any other form of contemporaneous recording approved by the Court, whether or not made by or with the assistance of other electronic or mechanical means. - (3) The accuracy of an electronic audio recording or any other contemporaneous method of recording used with the approval of the Court to record its proceedings, shall be certified in a form to be approved by the President by the person or persons responsible for ensuring the accuracy of such recording.
+- 7.6 (1) The Registrar shall cause a verbatim record to be made of every hearing in the official language. - (2) The verbatim record of the proceedings may consist of an electronic audio recording or other form of contemporaneous recording approved by the Court, whether or not made by or with the assistance of other electronic or mechanical means.32

-- (4) The accuracy of a transcript made from an electronic audio recording or other form of contemporaneous recording shall be certified in a form approved by the President by the person or persons responsible for producing the transcript. - (5) Copies of the verbatim record shall be provided to the parties for a fee to be fixed by the Registrar.
-Such copies may be provided in electronic form. - (6) The Court may, either of its own motion or on the application of a party, amend the verbatim record if the Court is satisfied that such amendment is necessary in order to render the verbatim record accurate and complete.
+- (3) The accuracy of an electronic audio recording or any other contemporaneous method of recording used with the approval of the Court to record its proceedings, shall be certified in a form to be approved by the President by the person or persons responsible for ensuring the accuracy of such recording. - (4) Copies of the verbatim record shall be provided to the parties for a fee to be fixed by the Registrar.
+Such copies shall be provided in electronic form.33